danbev/learning-iot/doc/cortex-m.md

   0: HSI clock selected as I2C1 clock source (default)
   1: System clock (SYSCLK) selected as I2C1 clock
 ```
+So by default we will have 8MHz I2CCLK.

 The I2C is clocked by `I2CCLK`.
 Before enabling the peripheral I2C master clock
 must be configured by setting the `SCLH`, and `SCLL` bits in `I2C_TIMINGR`.